KaustubhBarve/master-prompt-engineer/README.md

 <summary><b>claude.ai</b> (custom skill upload)</summary>

 1. Download this repo as a ZIP.
-2. Re-zip the `master-prompt-engineer/` folder so it sits at the **root** of the archive (not nested inside another folder).
-3. **Settings → Capabilities → Skills → Upload skill**, and select the ZIP.
+2. **Settings → Capabilities → Skills → Upload skill**, and select the ZIP.
-4. The skill is now available in your conversations on that account.
+3. The skill is now available in your conversations on that account.

 </details>